Interacting with Computers/BCS INTERACTIONS Group

-A monthly series of online seminars about human computer interaction (HCI) and user experience (UX).
-Hosted by the British Computer Society (BCS) Interaction Group and the BCS journal “Interacting with Computers”
+Welcome to this monthly series of online seminars about human computer interaction (HCI) and user experience (UX).
+Hosted by the BCS journal Interacting with Computers published by Oxford University Press and the BCS Interactions Group.

 Everyone who is interested in HCI and UX is welcome to join, whether you are a student, practitioner, researcher, teacher or just interested.